ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 {: toc-completion-time="2h"}

 <!--##istutorial#-->
 This tutorial may incur costs.
-Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
+Use the [Cost Estimator](/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}

 <!--#/istutorial#-->

-This tutorial walks you through the process of implementing context-based restrictions (CBRs) in your {{site.data.keyword.cloud_notm}} account.
-They help you to secure the cloud environment further and move towards a [zero trust security model](https://en.wikipedia.org/wiki/Zero_trust_security_model).
+This tutorial walks you through the process of implementing [context-based restrictions](/docs/account?topic=account-context-restrictions-whatis) (CBRs) in your {{site.data.keyword.cloud_notm}} account.
+CBRs help you to secure the cloud environment further and move towards a [zero trust security model](https://en.wikipedia.org/wiki/Zero_trust_security_model){:external: target="_blank" .external}.
 {: shortdesc}

+The tutorial discusses how to create network zones and context rules and how to verify that they work.
+In the tutorial, you learn how to create the CBR objects both in the browser console and as Infrastructure as Code with Terraform.

+* gotchas? best practices?

 ## Objectives